mohsen-motlagh/asset_delivery/README.md

 ### iOS Testing

-Run your app on a real device from Xcode to test the on-demand resource functionality, just as if it were downloaded from the App Store.
+You can test your iOS app by running it from Xcode on a real device or simulator, as well as using flutter run --release.

 ## Usage